Opportunity products are the physical items and services you sell on an opportunity in Salesforce.

 Product Benefit #7 – Increase Price Discount Control

-To reduce the amount of discount given away, use opportunity products to implement discount approval processes.
+To reduce the amount of discount given away, use opportunity products to manage discount approval processes.

-Here’s an example of how price discounts can be calculated and managed using opportunity products.
+Here’s an example of how to calculate price discounts and manage approval processes in Salesforce.

-The sales person enters the discount percentage for each opportunity product.
-In this case, 10% discount has applied to each opportunity product.
+The salesperson enters the discount percentage for each opportunity product.
+In this case, a 10% discount has applied to each opportunity product.

 The total discount amount rolls up to the opportunity.
 That’s $4,000 in this example.

 The overall price discount on the opportunity is 5.7%.
-That’s because although 10% has been applied to each opportunity product, the value of each line item is different.
-In other words, across the board, the discount on this opportunity is only 5.7%.
+That’s because although 10% applies to each opportunity product, the value of each line item is different.
+In other words, across the board, the discount on this opportunity is 5.7%.

-We can see that on this opportunity, the discount amount has been approved.
-This is done using the standard approvals functionality in salesforce.
+We can an approved discount amount on this opportunity.
+This process happens using the standard approvals functionality in Salesforce.

 Recommended blog post